mohammedsouleymane/logseq/pages/scint.md

 		- prioritizing career advancement
 - Predatory journals and predatory conferences?
 Why are they a problem? logseq.order-list-type:: number
-	- They do not contribute to the advancements of science
+	- They do not contribute to the advancements of science.
+They often lack rigorous peer review processes, which are crucial for ensuring the quality and reliability of research.
+	- They can damage the reputation of researchers who publish in them.
+Publications in predatory journals are often not recognized by the scientific community and can harm a researchers career prospects.
+	- They waste resources.
+Money spent on publishing in these venues could be used to support legitimate research.
+- What was the war of sciences + what does it mean to you logseq.order-list-type:: number
+	- The war of